Listen to this blog post

 How do I read AV quotes?

-Often times, AV quotes are confusing.
+Oftentimes, AV quotes are confusing.
+And that’s why we have put together this AV quotes essentials guide to help you out.
 Despite the differences in the formatting of quotes, every quote will contain similar major sections.
 The sections break down into various topics:

 - Audio.
 The audio section will contain all information related to sound including speakers, soundboards, amps and the sound system at the venue.
 You will want to ensure the materials included will provide sufficient volume for the size of the venue.